benjoox/instagram-graph-db-endpoints/README.md

 ```
 docker-compose up -d
 ```
+With this you will have an instance of neo4j available at `localhost:7474`.
 For each enitity there is a seed.cypher file.
-Open `localhost:7474` and paste the query in the seed file in the browser console.
+Open `localhost:7474` and paste the queries in the seed file in the browser console.

+### Endpoints

 #### User endpoints